kayleechoate/ECEN403_team1_radiation.resillient.logic.circuit/README.md

 - Working on Functional System Requirements
 - Working on Interface Control Document
 - Editing Validation and Execution Plan based on feedback from Midterm Presentatiton

+Week (10/2-10/6):
+- Working on the finalization of circuit schematics
+- Working on circuit simulations in LTSpice
+- Research converting PMOS to NMOS transistors